googlefonts/googlefonts.github.io/gf-guide/metrics.md

 #### 10. typo/hheaAscender value should leave open room for stacked diacritics.

-Following recent tests to confirm our vertical metrics policies, we now require that the typo/hheaAscender be equal to `A breve acute`.
-For families with multiple weights you must use the tallest `A breve acute` (in e.g., the Black master) as the reference point to guarantee uniform positioning across the entire font family.
+Following recent tests to confirm our vertical metrics policies, we now require that the typo/hheaAscender be equal to `Abreveacute U+1EAE`.
+For families with multiple weights you must use the tallest `Abreveacute U+1EAE` (in e.g., the Black master) as the reference point to guarantee uniform positioning across the entire font family.

-Even if the font does not support Vietnamese yet, we strongly suggest estimating the ascenders value foreseeing the `A breve acute` height based two main reasons:
+Even if the font does not support Vietnamese yet, we strongly suggest estimating the ascenders value foreseeing the `Abreveacute U+1EAE` height based two main reasons:

 - Once the font is published, it is not possible to modify the vertical metric values.
 By implementing the above approach, we can keep the option of updating the font in the future to support additional languages like Vietnamese.
-- Certain Mac applications, including TextEdit, determine the height of the first line of text by either the `A grave` height or the font's `hheaAscender`, whichever is taller (for additional information on this topic, please refer to this issue: <https://github.com/googlefonts/fontbakery/issues/3170>).
-So `Agrave` is a required minimum, and `Abreveacute` is a strongly recommended minimum.
+- Certain Mac applications, including TextEdit, determine the height of the first line of text by either the `Agrave U+00C0` height or the font's `hheaAscender`, whichever is taller (for additional information on this topic, please refer to this issue: <https://github.com/googlefonts/fontbakery/issues/3170>).
+So `Agrave U+00C0` is a required minimum, and `Abreveacute U+1EAE` is a strongly recommended minimum.

 #### 11. The sum of the font’s vertical metric values (absolute) should be 20-30% greater than the font’s UPM